Goro Majima: Critical reception

 Goro Majima has been popular with the Yakuza fanbase.
 His songs performed during his appearances were collected in 2017 on a CD titled Goro Majima's Best Hits.
 In a 2018 popularity poll, Majima was voted the most popular Yakuza character.
 GameInformer also listed him as the best main character in 2017 based on his characterization from Yakuza 0.
 Several writers enjoyed the character's fighting style in Yakuza 0, finding him more interesting than Kiryu.
 GameSpot highly praised Majima's character arc in that game for changing into the narrative, as well as how many allies and enemies he makes.
 Similarly, IGN liked the handling of Majima's and Kiryu's storylines, finding them simple in contrast to the ones in Yakuza 5, which the website deemed convoluted.
 Polygon stated that Majima was quite different from his portrayal in the regular games in the series because his story was set in the past.
 A similar comment was made by PlayStation Life Style because both Majima and Kiryu change across the plot of this prequel.
 The Jimquisition said that both characters were "like-able protagonists who consistently have to act as straight men in a variety of weird situations".

 Oyungezer regarded Majima as Kiryu's opposite due to their constrasting characterization yet at the same time more appealing.
 In contrast, his appearance before he got the nickname "Mad Dog" and gave it his due was very different, he was running a casino with his gentlemanly attitude.
 He was always being used by his troublesome customers, and even tolerated people pushing him around.
 Ultimately, Majima is freed from his forced servitude, and realizes that he wants to choose the right thing when conflicted between his duties and his rights He swore to live the way he wanted to live from now on, adopting a new persona that gave him the title Mad Dog of Shimano.
 The writer claims that Majima's craziness is actually a mask that hides his serious persona carefully.
+Real Sound compared Majima to Revolver Ocelot from Metal Gear considering the mix of inexperience and depth both undergo across the narrative while encountering their respective games.
+His nature has been alive and well since his first appearance in Yakuza, and soon after reuniting with Kiryu, who has just been released from prison after serving a 10-year sentence, he starts fights in all sorts of situations.
+His constant approaches, calling out "Kiryu-chan!" and spouting off in a strange Kansai dialect, is strangely terrifying yet endearing.
+Meanwhile, Majima's depth is further explored in the prequel Yakuza 0.